walexnelson/generator-cic/generators/app/templates/src/routes/README.md

 # Routes

-Run `yo cic:route` to start a new route
+Run `yo ngpack:route` to start a new route